-c.
-77% of the Scheme's total absolute GHG emissions can be attributed to the gilt and index linked gilt holdings and infrastructure debt mandates.
-Although the contribution to total emissions from gilts and index-linked gilts is significant, this asset class is used as a risk mitigator to hedge the Scheme's liabilities and so this level of risk is accepted.
-It is clear from the GHG emissions per £m investment column that the infrastructure debt mandate is the most carbon intensive investment held by the Scheme.
-The Trustee will monitor future trends in these metrics and consider analysis based on future decarbonisation plans to aid decision making on climate-related risks.
+The majority of the Scheme's total GHG emissions, which now includes scope 3 emissions, can be attributed to the high yield credit, buy and maintain and emerging market debt holdings.
+It is clear from the GHG emissions per £m investment column that the emerging market debt and the infrastructure debt mandates are the most carbon-intensive investments held by the Scheme, when considering Scope 1 & 2 emissions.
+We note that as part of the ongoing investment strategy, the Scheme has fully divested from the emerging market debt mandate during 2024.
+The Trustee will monitor future trends in these metrics and consider analysis based on future decarbonisation plans to aid decision-making on climate-related risks.